Updated: 1st October 2021

 CONTRACTS BETWEEN BUYERS AND SELLERS

 VINEX is an electronic trading platform used by registered members to facilitate contracts under instructions from Buyers and Sellers, relative to the products which it does not have actual or constructive possession.

 Express terms of sale and purchase must be identified by Sellers and Buyers as part of their Listing.
-Subject to any terms which change by Exchange negotiation, these Trading Rules and the Listing itself forms the contract between a Buyer and Seller who agree to contract via the Exchange only.
+Subject to any terms which change by negotiation, these Rules and the Listing itself forms the contract between a Buyer and Seller who agree to contract via the Marketplace only.
 The Buyer and Seller may use the VINEX sale & purchase agreement template, or such contract agreed by both parties.
 The value of each complete transaction excludes all duties, excise, license fees/levies and local taxes that may apply.

-You agree that you enter into any contract negotiated via the Exchange relying entirely upon your own independent assessment of all relevant matters and do not rely upon any warranty, statement or representation made or given by us or on our behalf.
+You agree that you enter into any contract negotiated via the Marketplace relying entirely upon your own independent assessment of all relevant matters and do not rely upon any warranty, statement or representation made or given by us or on our behalf.

 We encourage you to seek independent legal advice specific to your circumstances before agreeing to be bound by any contract.

 VINEX PAYMENT TERMS

 When trading in the Marketplace and utilising the services and intellectual property of VINEX, you agree to be bound by the VINEX Fees and Payment Terms for the services provided.
 A copy of the VINEX Fees & Payment Terms and Late Payment Recovery Fee are available here.